hayd/pep8radius/README.md

 -----
 - Move to project directory
 - Make some changes to the project
-- `Run pep8radius --dry-run # don't make the changes to files, just view the diff`
+- Run `pep8radius --diff       # view a diff of proposed fixed`
-- `Run pep8radius           # apply the fixes`
+- Run `pep8radius --in-place   # apply the fixes`
 - Commit your changes

 Against a branch you can use the same syntax as with git diff: